BLKOUTUK/community-blkoutnxt/README.md

-# React + Vite + Supabase Application
+# BLKOUTNXT Community Platform

-A modern web application built with React, Vite, Tailwind CSS, and Supabase.
+A modern web application for the BLKOUTNXT community, built with React, Vite, and Supabase.
+This platform serves as a central hub for black queer men, allies, and organisations to connect and engage with the community.

 ## Features

-- React 18 with TypeScript
+- Modern React 18 with TypeScript for type safety
 - Vite for fast development and optimized builds
-- Tailwind CSS with Shadcn UI components
+- Tailwind CSS with Shadcn UI components for beautiful, accessible interfaces
-- Supabase for authentication and database
+- Supabase for authentication, database, and serverless functions
+- SendFox integration for email communications and automations
 - React Router for client-side routing
-- React Query for data fetching
+- React Query for efficient data fetching
 - Form handling with React Hook Form and Zod validation
 - Docker support for containerization
 - CI/CD with GitHub Actions